rubickkcibur/IWSI/README.md

 To start training, use the script `baseline.sh`.

 ## Evaluation
 To evaluate the model, use the script `evaluation.sh`.
-Please note that if you use your own evaluation script, the accuracy computed may be different from what we report in the paper, because different strategies will parse different answer from the LLM's output text.

 **We would recommend that you refer to the arxiv version for more details.**